vaishakkmenon/Music-Genre-Classification/README.md

       - images_original
         features_3_sec.csv
         features_30_sec.csv
   - .gitignore
+  - Models
+    - CNN
+    - KNN
+    - Random_Forest
+    - SVM
+  - base_env
   - Data.zip
   - Project_Proposal.pdf
   - README.md

 I work in VSCode, and with their support for jupyter notebook, it is easy to select a kernel.
 We can work together to figure it out for each other if need be.